zaikio/zai-docs/docs/getting-started/use-api.md

   </div>
 </div>

-With the Zaikio access token you obtained in the previous step, we can now get more information about the users, as we have passed the scope `directory.person.r` and the permission was granted.
+With the Zaikio access token you obtained in the previous step, we can now get more information about the users, as we have passed the scope `zaikio.person.r` and the permission was granted.

 <div class="u-clearfix"></div>